shvin/ashvin.codes/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/eff1674f-bb55-482e-806a-d0a5d65525cc/deploy-status)](https://app.netlify.com/sites/ashvincodes/deploys)

 ### **What is this?:**
 This is the 2nd version of my portfolio website, this time created with a stack to help with future expansion and usability.
-The tools used are ReactJS, ChakraUI, ThreeJS, and Framer Motion.
+The tools used are NextJS, ChakraUI, ThreeJS, and Framer Motion.
 ### **Site Setup (Local):**
 To get started with this site, please use the following commands: